 This juice may help in warding off fungal, yeast, and bacterial pathogens.
 It can effectively control chronic urinary tract infections and keep your intimate areas healthy (2).

+So, is cranberry juice good for you?
+If yes, what is cranberry juice good for?
 In the following sections, we will discuss the benefits of drinking cranberry juice along with the scientific evidence to back them.
 Keep reading!